The Historical Museum of Serbia

 11-Aug-2024 • Belgrade Serbia

 The Historical Museum of Serbia was very close to our hotel.
 In fact, we passed by it everyday while we went sightseeing all over the city.
 Given its proximity to where we were staying, we decided to visit.
 Admission was the equivalent of US$4.00 per person.
 Although the museum looked big on the outside, it really occupied only one floor.
-Most of the exhibits were likewise reproductions of the originals.
+Moreover, most of the exhibits were reproductions of the originals.
 There were golden crowns, scepters, and gowns worn by the Serbian royals from centuries ago.
-There were halls that displayed objects that once belonged to the Serbian royals and dynasties a long time ago.
+There were also halls that displayed objects that once belonged to the Serbian royals.

 What seemed like paintings from afar were actually reproductions of actual frescoes inside churches.